The Decemberists The King is Dead

 The band most likely to win a Scrabble tournament, The Decemberists hail from Portland, Oregon, and are notable for flaunting their extensive vocabulary in song.
 Despite their American heritage, they’re staunch Anglophiles; many of their early songs are set in Victorian England, while leader Colin Meloy is a fan of English folkies like Shirley Collins and Nic Jones, and other British acts like The Smiths and The Waterboys.

-The Decemberists aren’t especially innovative musically – they’re a straightforward indie folk band who colour their music with accordions and fiddles.
-There are plenty of antecedents for their indie folk, like Neutral Milk Hotel and Belle and Sebastian, and Meloy’s braying voice has similarities to Jeff Mangum’s.
+The Decemberists aren’t especially innovative musically.
+They’re a straightforward indie-folk band who colour their music with accordions and fiddles.
+There are plenty of antecedents for their indie folk, like Belle & Sebastian and Neutral Milk Hotel.
+Meloy’s braying voice is similar to Jeff Mangum.

 Decemberists Album Reviews